Offliners/STM32_playground/README.md

 # STM32 playground
-The repository contains some basic STM32 projects using the libopencm3 library.
+The repository contains some basic STM32 projects using my own library.

-[Libopencm3](https://github.com/libopencm3/libopencm3) is open source ARM Cortex-M microcontroller library.

 ## Examples